Lego Space

-Lego Space is a Lego theme that features astronauts, space colonization, spaceships, and extraterrestrial life.
-The theme was originally introduced in 1978, and is among the oldest and most expansive themes in Lego history consisting over 200 individual sets.
-Lego Space has been sold under the Legoland and Lego System banners.
+Lego Space is a science fiction-oriented Lego theme which focuses on astronauts, space colonization, spaceships, and extraterrestrial life.
+Introduced in 1978, along with Castle and Town — with each theme representing the past (Castle), present (Town), and future (Space) — it is one of the oldest and most extensive themes in Lego history, consisting of over 300 individual sets.

 History

 Early Space (1964–1973)

-At least three Lego sets were released prior to the Anchor Space theme, predating the standard Lego minifigure.
-The early Space sets were limited by color selection, and more specialized pieces had not yet been developed.
+At least three Lego sets were released prior to the Anchor Space theme, predating the introduction of the standard Lego minifigure.
 Most Lego sets of this era were composed only of bricks in basic colors.
-Once Lego began producing individual themes in the 1970s, many new parts were created and original pieces began appearing in new colors.
+Hence, the early Space sets had a limited color selection, and more specialized pieces had not yet been developed.
+Once Lego began producing individual themes in the 1970s, many new parts were created, and original pieces began appearing in new colors.
+Lego Space has been marketed and sold under the Legoland and Lego System banners.